Lisa M Fernandes

 Lisa has been a dynamic and inspiring leader in nonprofit, sustainability, and social impact sectors for more than two decades, with particular strengths in delivering results for values-driven initiatives while using participatory methods and centering equity and justice.

-She is currently the Interim Development Director for the North American Marine Alliance (NAMA) and the National Family Farm Coalition (NFFC) helping to strengthen their systems and resources for long-term sustainability.
-Most recently she has held leadership roles for the Food Solutions New England network, The Resilience Hub, and the Institute for Nonprofit Practice, among others.
+She is currently serving as Development Director for both the North American Marine Alliance (NAMA) and the National Family Farm Coalition (NFFC), organizations that are building just, sustainable, local food systems while pushing back against corporate domination.
+Most recently she has held director roles for the Food Solutions New England network, The Resilience Hub, and the Institute for Nonprofit Practice, among others.

-Her specialties include strategic and operational communications, project/program/people management, community and campaign organizing, research/analysis and evaluation, coalition building, and network weaving and supporting democratic & inclusive methods.
+Her specialties include strategic and operational communications, development, project/program/people management, community and campaign organizing, research/analysis and evaluation, coalition building, network weaving and supporting democratic & inclusive methods.

 As founder and Executive Director of the Maine-based Resilience Hub from 2005 until 2018, she grew the organization to nearly 3K members and delivered more than 800 network-building and community-strengthening events.
 She and Hub community members appear in the 2015 film "Inhabit: A Permaculture Perspective."